rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 	[issue tracker](https://github.com/rust-lang/rust/issues).
 Your submission then should just specify that we need to use a particular version of Rust.

-* You can use crates from external [crates.io](https://crates.io), which don’t count towards your submission size, and you are welcome to exploit any pre-existing bugs in these crates from.
+* You can use crates from external [crates.io](https://crates.io) (including your own), which don’t count towards your submission size, and you are welcome to exploit any pre-existing bugs in these crates from.
 As with Rust bugs, we encourage you to submit these bugs upstream before the close of the contest and pinning your crates to the vulnerable version with a `Cargo.toml` expression like `libc = "= 0.2.17"`.

 * You are also welcome to simulate introducing bugs into your dependencies.
-To protect our ecosystem, please do not actually submit patches upstream, but instead land your patches in a fork the upstream project and depend on them with [git](http://doc.crates.io/specifying-dependencies.html#specifying-dependencies-from-git-repositories) or [path](http://doc.crates.io/specifying-dependencies.html#specifying-path-dependencies)
+To protect our ecosystem, please do not actually submit patches upstream, but instead land your patches in a fork of the upstream project and depend on them with [git](http://doc.crates.io/specifying-dependencies.html#specifying-dependencies-from-git-repositories) or [path](http://doc.crates.io/specifying-dependencies.html#specifying-path-dependencies)